The 7+ Best Women’s Tennis Racquets

 If possible, head to your local tennis shop or club and see if they offer demo racquets for you to test.
 Nothing beats holding a racquet and playing with it for a while.

-If they don’t offer any racquets I’ve recommended as demos, check with popular online retailers who often offer programs.
+If they don’t offer any of the racquets I’ve recommended as demos, check with popular online retailers that often offer programs to try before you buy.

 Borrow a Friend’s Racquet